Fear

 The second one is just as simple: “Is this still the great adventure?”

-So there you are, doing something you actually don’t want to do and don’t give a hoot about.
+So here you are, doing something you actually don’t want to do and don’t give a hoot about.
 Like your job.
 It would piss me off to be in that position.
 Having to “work for money”, instead of doing something that is worthwhile and adds value for all concerned.
 Myself in the first place.
 In the end, you’ll have to do with memories.
 They better be good ones.

 Funny thing is that a lot of people actually agree with above, but don’t live it.
 They act out of fear.
 Fear for their boss, their career, their income and – and this really can give you unnecessary stomach aches – fear of “what other people are thinking of you”.

-Fear is not a good advisor.
 Better start following those two mantras.
 Daily.
 Or even more often.